propfeds/L-systems-renderer/README.md

 ## Features

-- Can store a whole army of systems!
+- Can save a whole army of systems!
 - Stochastic (randomised) and 3D systems
-- Camera modes: static and cursor-focused (lerp)
+- Camera modes: fixed and turtle-following
-- Speed and stroke options
+- Drawing speed and advanced stroke options!

-Warning: As of v0.18, the renderer's configuration will `be messed up` due to format changes to the internal state.
+In 0.18, the renderer's configuration was slightly messed up due to format changes to the internal state.

+In 0.20, more care has been taken with regards to the internal state, as it's been converted to JSON instead of pure text.
+However, it still might break.
+Be sure to back it up to another save before updating, and in case it's corrupted, please contact me.
+From now on, there's also an option to export the internal state in the theory menu, so please back it up.

 ## Installation

-Current version: 0.19.1
+Current version: 0.20

 Navigate to [`renderer.js`](./renderer.js) and click on `Raw`.
 You will be delivered to this theory's raw code.
 Copy the page's URL.